MoralisWeb3/docs/docs/04-authentication-api/examples/how-to-sign-in-with-metamask-python-django.md

 ---
 title: "How to sign in with MetaMask using Python and Django"
 slug: "how-to-sign-in-with-metamask-python-django"
-excerpt: "This tutorial will teach you how Moralis authentication works and demonstrates how to add secure authentication to your Django application by walking you through creating a full-stack Web3 authentication stack using the popular Django web framework."
+description: "This tutorial will teach you how Moralis authentication works and demonstrates how to add secure authentication to your Django application by walking you through creating a full-stack Web3 authentication stack using the popular Django web framework."
-hidden: false
-createdAt: "2022-08-14T13:28:44.848Z"
-updatedAt: "2022-12-03T06:30:36.082Z"
 ---
 ## Introduction